POST EVENT COLLATERAL

 Bevin holds a BSc (Hons) Business Information Management Systems degree from the University of Plymouth, UK and an MBA from the Open University, UK.

 Madison Financial Group

-Annick has over 25 years’ experience in financial services spanning strategic growth, distribution, business and practice development, dealer services and operations management.
-Her career has included numerous executive roles, many involving licensee and adviser capability development.
-Annick has an active voice in the industry and trade media, being recognised for her expertise and experience.
-She has discussed the merits of strong leadership in financial services via her blog in the IFA online publication and was awarded a place in the FS Power 50 in 2014 for her contribution to the industry across digital channels.
-Annick is passionate about financial advice, as she believe great advice changes lives.
-Her passion for innovation, supporting small business & empowering consumers has led her to consult to a number of Fintech and Regtech companies.
-Representing Pharos as a Founding member, Annick was invited to speak at the launch of the RegTech Association.
-Aligning with her strong belief in contribution to community, she also sits on the advisory board of Professional Planner and is a director of Weave Youth and Community Services.
+Annick has over 25 years’ experience in financial services spanning governance, strategy, distribution, business and practice development, licensee services and operations management.
+Annick is passionate about financial planning, as she believe great advice changes lives.
+This led her to join Madison as Chief Executive in 2017, a company that holds similar ethos and values to her own.
+She has an active voice in the financial services industry and trade media, and is often invited to speak to share her experience and expertise across a number of issues.
+She has discussed the merits of strong leadership in financial services via blogs and media articles, she was awarded a place in the FS Power 50 in 2014 for her contribution to the industry across digital channels.
+Her predilection & curiousity for innovation, supporting small business & empowering consumers has led her to consult to a number of Fintech and Regtech companies.
+Representing PHAROS as a Founding member of the RegTech Association, Annick was invited to speak at the launch in 2017.
+Aligning with her strong belief in contribution to community, she mentors many new and emerging entrants to financial services, has held advisory and director roles with not for profit organisations, and also sits on the advisory board of Professional Planner.

 3 May 2018

 |8.00||Registrations & expo open at AMORA Jamison, L2,